JoseMCastano/Classification-of-volcanic-eruptions/README.md

     - Target 3 corresponds to a type eruption Hawaiana
     - Target 4 corresponds to a type eruption Estromboliana
 ## Results
 We have use a RandomForest model for our prediction.
 Applying cross validation we have verified that the model remains stable and that there was no overfitting.
 Through GridSearch we have adjusted the hyperparameters improving the initial model.
-The final F1_Score obtained is 0.775
+Finally, we have optimized the number of estimators.
+The final **F1_Score obtained is 0.7789**
-## Requeriments
-This notebook requires a Python 3.6 or newer version.

 ## Repository files
 The repository contains the following files: